uyuni-project/tetra/README.md

     tetra generate-all

-Note that `tetra` will generate files for the commons-collections package and all binary-only build-time dependencies in the `packages/` folder.
+Note that `tetra` will generate files for the commons-cli package and all binary-only build-time dependencies in the `packages/` folder.

 ## In-depth information